How Nature Makes Kids Calmer, Healthier, Smarter

 But your grandmother was right: Kids need fresh air and exercise.
 We all do.
 Families who find ways to be outdoors together nurture not only their bodies, but their connection to all of life -- and to each other.
 Kids who spend time outside in nature, research shows, are:

-- Less likely to be overweight - Pediatricians recommend at least an hour of play daily during childhood to protect against obesity and diabetes.
+- Less likely to be overweight - Pediatricians recommend at least an hour of active physical play daily during childhood to protect against obesity and diabetes.

 Second, spend time as a family in nature -- hiking, playing tag, biking, simply walking together in a beautiful place.
-It allows your family to regroup and get back in sync like little else.
+It allows your family to regroup and get back in sync.
 It makes wonderful memories.
 And it's a great workout for everyone.

-- If you choose to engage in a sport, minimize the competition in favor of the fun.
-Make sure the rules are relaxed for little ones so everyone has fun.
+If you choose to engage in a sport, minimize the competition in favor of the fun.
+Make sure the rules are relaxed for little ones so everyone enjoys themselves.